 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you or your child are using medicine that weakens your immune system, such as a steroid medicine (dexamethasone, prednisolone, prednisone, or Medrol®) or a cancer medicine.
-Tell your doctor if you are also using a blood thinner such as warfarin (Coumadin®).
+- Make sure your doctor knows if you use medicine that weakens your immune system, such as cancer medicines or steroids (such as hydrocortisone, methylprednisolone, prednisolone, prednisone).
+Tell your doctor if you also use a blood thinner such as warfarin (Coumadin®, Jantoven®).

-- Make sure your doctor knows if you are also using adalimumab (Humira®), anakinra (Kineret®), etanercept (Enbrel®), infliximab (Remicade®), or rilonacept (Arcalyst?).
+- Make sure your doctor knows if you also use adalimumab (Humira®), anakinra (Kineret®), certolizumab (Cimzia®), etanercept (Enbrel®), golimumab (Simponi®), infliximab (Remicade®), or rilonacept (Arcalyst®).

 - Talk to your doctor before getting flu shots or other vaccines while you are receiving this medicine.
 Vaccines may not work as well, or they could make you ill while you are using this medicine.